Are Vicki Gunvalson And Tamra Judge On The Verge Of A Reconciliation On ‘RHOC’ Season 12?

 After the women ended their conversation, Tamra Judge appeared to be in shock at the turn of the events and asked what just happened between them.

 While Vicki Gunvalson and Tamra Judge appeared to be open to the idea of reconciling their friendship, they don’t appear to have done so — at least judging by their Instagram pages.
-Instead, Gunvalson continues to spend the majority of her time with Kelly Dodd as Judge remains close to Shannon Beador, who has been feuding with Gunvalson for the past few seasons of The Real Housewives of Orange County.
+Instead, Gunvalson continues to spend the majority of her time with Kelly Dodd, as Judge remains close to Shannon Beador, who has been feuding with Gunvalson for the past few seasons of The Real Housewives of Orange County.

 To see more of Vicki Gunvalson, Tamra Judge, and their co-stars, including Meghan King Edmonds, Lydia McLaughlin, Peggy Sulahian, Kelly Dodd, and Shannon Beador, tune into new episodes of The Real Housewives of Orange County Season 12 on Monday nights at 9 p.m. on Bravo TV.